-Save the Current Track: From the Navigation X-PressTM Menu, select Save Current Track, and press the RIGHT Cursor key.
+Save the current track: From the Navigation X-Press TM Menu, select Save Current Track, and press the RIGHT Cursor key.
 The track will remain on the display but will change from black to gray.
-To remove the track completely from the display, see Hide or Display a Saved Track and Stop Tracking.
+To remove the track completely from the display, see Edit, Delete, or Hide Saved Tracks.

 NOTE: When you save a track, a name is automatically assigned.
-The track name consists of a date/time stamp, but can be re-named later (see Edit your Waypoints, Routes, Tracks, and Groups).
+The track name consists of a date/time stamp, but can be re-named later (see Edit, Delete, or Hide Saved Tracks).

-Clear the Current Track: From the Navigation X-Press[TM] Menu, select Clear Current Track, and press the RIGHT Cursor key.
+Clear the current track: From the Navigation X-PressTM Menu, select Clear Current Track, and press the RIGHT Cursor key.
 The track will be removed from the display and permanently deleted.